 Compulsive “checking” behaviors

 A need to isolate

 Physical symptoms (headaches, nausea, dizziness, etc.)

 Partners are often expected to focus on, and support, the addict’s recovery while their own very traumatic experience is overlooked.
 When they are unable to express the appropriate support for the addict's progress, addiction and psychotherapy professionals often label Partners as "co-dependent," implying that their behavior played some role in the addict’s behavior.
-Partners are often expected to move into forgiveness, under-standing, and support without any acknowledgement of the effects of the crisis on them, the relationship, or other family members.
+Partners are often expected to move into forgiveness, understanding, and support without any acknowledgment of the effects of the crisis on them, the relationship, or other family members.

 At the February 2014 IITAP conference, relationship specialist, Julie Gottman stated that:

 experience symptoms of PTSD.”

 It's true.
 The betrayal a Partner experiences is nothing short of traumatic.
 The symptoms are all indicative of a response to trauma, not of someone who struggles with co-dependency.
 As with any traumatic experience, when a Partner’s experience is not appropriately addressed, the symptoms are very likely to worsen over time whether or not he/she stays in the relationship.
 Additionally, relationships often explode, end, break, or become irreparably wounded.
 Relationships can not always be repaired in the wake of sex addiction.
 But they cannot be repaired without first creating a space of empathy and acknowledgement of the traumatic Partner experience.